How to Get a Mortgage

 • Conventional loans: Conventional mortgages may require a higher credit score and down payment than mortgages backed by a government agency.

-• USDA Loans: A USDA home loan is backed by the U.S. Department of Agriculture and is available for people who want to buy a home in a rural area.
+• USDA Loans: A USDA home loan is backed by the U.S. Department of Agriculture and is available for people who want to buy a home in a designated rural area.
 You can check the USDA's website to see which areas are eligible.
-To qualify, your household income should equal or less than 115% of the area's median income.
+To qualify, your household income should equal or be less than 115% of the area's median income.

-• FHA Loans: An FHA loan is a mortgage insured by the Federal Housing Administration that allows first-time homebuyers to purchase, renovate, or build a house.
+• FHA Loans: An FHA loan is a mortgage insured by the Federal Housing Administration that allows first-time homebuyers to purchase, renovate or build a house.

 • Jumbo Loans: A jumbo mortgage is a mortgage loan for an amount higher than standard conforming loan limits.
-For 2024, the upper limit is $766,550 to $1,149,825, based on location.
+For 2025, the upper limit is $806,500 or $1,209,750 in high-cost areas.

 Mortgage Rates